 Full Electric Beds - These full electric beds are available in basic and deluxe models.
 Similar to the manual and semi-electric beds, the spring platforms are considered to be uncomfortable and are a temporary solution.
 You can move these beds electronically both veritically and into unique positions.

 Deluxe Hospital Beds - These beds are top-of-line, incredibly durable, and offer advanced therapeutic options for positioning the patient, such as Trendelenburg and custom angles.
 Deluxe beds are ideal for long term use, offer ultimate control with positioning the bed and patient, and will extend you or your loved ones superlative comfort.
 If you are looking for all of the "bells and whistles" or the "best of the best," then you will want a deluxe bed.

 Bariatric Hospital Beds - Heavy Duty Bariatric Hospital Beds are incredibly durable and can safely support a large weight capacity.
 Available in low and standard profiles, bariatric patients find these beds more suitable for entering and exiting the bed.
 Heavy-duty beds tend to be fully electric and offers the most adjustments out of any bed.

 Bed Accessories - We supply a great number of bed accessories, such as rails, overbed tables, wedges, and more so that patients can experience the utmost comfort.
 Accessories assist with completing your setup, making it more functional and overall enjoyable.

-See a full Buyers' Guide for Hospital Beds here.
+See a full Buyers' Guide to Select the Best Hospital Bed.

 Commonly Asked Questions